thoughtram/blog/_posts/2017-11-27-custom-overlays-with-angulars-cdk-part-two.md

 {:toc}
 </div>

-# Adding keyboard support
+## Adding keyboard support

 Adding keyboard support is easy.
 All we need to do is to use the `@HostListener()` decorator.
 This decorator is a **function decorator** that accepts an **event name** as an argument.
 Let's use it inside our `FilePreviewOverlayComponent` to listen to `keydown` events on the HTML Document, so that we can close the overlay whenever the escape button was pressed.

 Closing the dialog from within the overlay component is only possible because the `FilePreviewOverlayRef` is now available via the DI system.
-Remember?
-We created our own custom injector and defined custom injection tokens for the remote control and the data that we want to share with the component.
+Remember that we created our own custom injector and defined custom injection tokens for the remote control and the data that we want to share with the component.

 Let's have a look at the code: